 L-band datalink aeronautical communication system (LDACS): LDACS is planned to provide for future air-ground data link capacity that cannot be met in the VHF band with either VDL Mode 2 or VDL Mode 4.
 In particular, LDACS is intended to provide data link capacity to support trajectory planning in air traffic management.
 Work on the feasibility of implementing LDACS in the frequency band 960–1 215 MHz is currently (2012) ongoing and initial results show that, at best, the introduction of LDACS is challenging.
-In particular, the need to secure compatibility with the aeronautical radionavigation service (DME and SSR/ACAS) places significant constraint on LDACS.
+In particular, the need to secure compatibility with the aeronautical radionavigation service (DME and SSR/ACAS/ADS-B) places significant constraint on LDACS.
 Currently, LDACS is being planned to operate in the bands 985.5–1 007.5 MHz (uplink) and 1 048.5–1 071.5 MHz (downlink).
 Rationalization of the DME band that may create an exclusive contiguous sub-band for LDACS may be necessary.

 COMMENTARY: The present internationally agreed channel plans for DME occupy the full band 960–1 215 MHz.
 The DME channel plan is displayed at Table A of Annex 10, Volume I, Chapter 3.
 The arrangement of air-to-ground interrogations and ground-to-air replies showing the standard 63 MHz separation and the interleaving of X and Y channels is shown at Figure 7-11.
 Both X and Y channels are currently deployed together with 50 kHz VOR/ILS channel spacing in the higher density areas where the implementation of DME (and TACAN) is extensive.
 W and Z channels are intended for use with MLS, employing an interrogation pulse pair with a different pulse length on the X and Y channels, respectively.
 In low-density areas, only DME X channels (paired with 100 kHz ILS/DME channel spacing) are used.